• Go to app

 Besides dumplings and chickens’ feet, La Bak Gou (aka turnip cakes!) is another Cantonese dim sum staple that’s known for its savoury and sweet flavour.
 The turnip cake is cut into square-shaped pieces, then fried, steamed, and served with tasty soy and sweet chilli sauce.
 It’s said that eating these brings good luck, so why not sample one while you’re at it?

-Klook Recommendation: Eat your way through the best La Bak Gou in town at Tim Ho Wan, which has branches splashed across the city, and Dim Sum Square, a fave spot among Hong Kongers.
+Klook Recommendation: Eat your way through the best La Bak Gou in town at Tim Ho Wan, which has branches splashed across the city, and Dim Sum Square, a fave spot among Hong Kongers, when looking for where to eat in Hong Kong.

 9. Three-Stuffed Treasures

-You’re gonna want some quick bites between shopping stops, and Three-Stuffed Treasures is the perfect snack.
+If you're exploring Mong Kok and wondering where to eat in Hong Kong, Three-Stuffed Treasures is the perfect snack.
 This Hong Kong street food classic is made with three secret ingredients: eggplant, pepper, and tofu, which are deep-fried and drizzled with soy sauce and fish paste.
 The finished dish?
 A sour and fishy flavour you won’t find anywhere else outside the island!

 Klook Recommendations: Hop on to Dundas Street, Mong Kok for some rad Three-Stuffed Treasures and other street food classics whipped up by the city’s most seasoned cooks!